ChewingGlass/tractyl-manuform-keyboard/README.md

 # A Word of Caution

 The repo is best-effort.
 What I built has issues.
 The hotswap mesh makes contact with both the trackball and the edges of the case.
-It also doesn't fit into the top part of the thumb on either side.
+TIt also doesn't fit into the top part of the thumb on either side.
+The trrs cable and micro usb holes are too small.
 You will need to melt things down with the soldering iron to get them to fit.
 Or fix the code.
 I didn't have time.

 # Build Guide